pymc-devs/pymcon_web_series_website/content/cfp.md

 ## Key Dates
 Submission deadline: November 30, 2022.

+Series begins: after January 1, 2023.

+Scheduling of individual events will be coordinated between the contributor and PyMCon Web Series Event leads and are anticipated to occur monthly (appoximately).

 ## How to Submit
 Please fill out the submission form available [here](https://forms.gle/GWdiUAPtKsr5mMm99).